JayanthReddyKonda/Machine-Learning/README.md

 # Machine-Learning
-All ML Models using Pure Python
+All ML Models using Python